 THE SATURDAY MARKET:

 Participation in the market is open to farmers, fishermen, food producers, and artisans whose products meet expectations as explained in the vendor classification section below.
 Potential vendors will fill out the appropriate application on the webpage, submit it, and wait to be contacted by the Market Manager.
-Preference will be given to Carteret County residents with other stipulations as explained on the application.
+Preference will be given to Carteret County residents as explained on the application.

 Since educating the public is a significant part of OBFM’s mission statement, we ask that all vendors incorporate education of shoppers into their presentations.
 This may be accomplished, for example, through photos of work in progress, printed recipes for use with certain vegetables, a display of ingredients or materials used in the creation process, engaging shoppers in information sharing concerning the health benefits of your product or service, showing tools used in the making process, and numerous other creative ways to carry out this part of our mission.
 We do not expect you to divulge trade secrets that could undermine your personal approach to your products or to create a burden for you in fulfilling this goal of OBFM.

-Each Saturday there will be a theme around which the market will be organized and unified.
+Some, if not all Saturdays, there will be a theme around which the market will be organized and unified.
 The OBFM encourages vendors to participate whenever possible in carrying out the themes as a means of giving each market a focus of interest for informing, educating, and engaging the public.

 All vendors, except farmers who are selling products they grew or raised, are required by NC state law to have a Sales & Use Tax ID # and certificate.
 There are no exceptions to this law.
 Vendors must have their certificate prominently displayed in their booths at all times during the market.

 In an effort to retain the integrity of our market for our vendors and shoppers, if concerns arise as to the legitimacy or suitability of a vendor’s offerings, they should be brought to the Market Manager who reserves the right to review, investigate, and resolve any issues.